PoisotLab/ms_betacov_mapping/README.md

 The relationship between the underlying pathogen pool and emergence risk is mediated by both human-wildlife interfaces (the probability of spillover) and opportunities for onward horizontal transmission (the probability that spillovers become epidemics)[@Plowright2017PatZoo].
+It must be noted that the assesment of risk based on the GMTC mechanisms does not account for human presence; for this reason, it represents "potential" level of risk, which must be re-evaluated in the light of human presence.
 As a proxy for both, we finally overlaid the risk component from the composite map (see above) with the proportion of built land, as a proxy for a mix of habitat disturbance, potential for bat synanthropy or contact with bridge hosts like livestock [@Rulli2021LanCha; @Cui2019OriEvo], and human population density and